JetBrains/guide/site/django/tutorials/django-aws/github-actions/index.md

 I will not provide any permission, rather I will create an inline policy later.

-I don’t need any **Tags**, I am going to ignore it and finally I click on **Create User**.
+I don’t need any _Tags_, I am going to ignore it and finally I click **Create User**.

-Once the user has been successfully created, you will receive the **Access key ID** and **secret access key**.
+Once the user has been successfully created, you will receive the _Access key ID_ and _secret access key_.
 Keep it confidential and don’t share it with anyone.
 I am currently sharing my credentials, but I am going to remove it at the end.

 ![iam-user-access-keys](./steps/step11.png)